isomerpages/aic-yearbook/_driving-purpose/Caring for our seniors.md

 ![](/images/engaging-our-seniors.png)

+SGAs also continue to encourage seniors to receive their influenza and pneumococcal vaccinations.

 ## Senior Engagement Application
 The Senior Engagement Application (SEA) is an online, senior-cum-volunteer management system developed by SGO.
 SGAs use the system when they conduct physical or virtual engagement sessions with seniors.